×

 Quick sort works in the following way –

-• Move all the elements smaller than pivot to left partition
+• Partition the array: move elements smaller than pivot to the left and greater to the right.

 How to choose Pivot?

-• Last element as pivot (We use this in our examples & Code)
+• Last element as pivot (used in our examples)

 Execution of quick sort